Burnet R. Maybank: Senator and premature death

 In January 1941 President Roosevelt appointed Byrnes to the U.S. Supreme Court.
 Maybank won a special election to fill Byrnes's US Senate seat in September 1941, defeating former governor Olin D. Johnston with 56.6 percent of the vote.
 In 1942 Maybank was elected to the full six-year term, and in 1948 he was reelected without opposition, and served until his death in 1954.

-Maybank was a powerful senator, part of the southern Democratic block.
+Maybank was a powerful senator, part of the southern Democratic bloc.
 Maybank served as chairman of the Committee on Banking and Currency and as co-chairman of the Joint Committee on Defense Production.
 As chair of the Subcommittee on Independent Offices, under the Appropriations Committee, Maybank provided critical support to continue the U.S. nuclear weapons program in the early 1950s.
 He introduced the "Maybank Amendment", which was tacked onto the 1953 Defense Appropriations Bill.
 The amendment relieved the Department of Defense from federal legislation to target a percentage of its expenditures to high unemployment areas.
 Shortly before his death, Maybank was voted as one of the "20 Most Influential Americans" by Fortune magazine.

 Maybank died of a heart attack at his summer home in Flat Rock, North Carolina in 1954.
 He was interred in Magnolia Cemetery in Charleston.
 Several dignitaries attended including then-Governor James F. Byrnes, Strom Thurmond, Ernest F. Hollings, thirteen United States senators, congressmen, and state and local officials.
 Maybank's sudden death two months before election day threw open the 1954 Senate election in South Carolina.
 Strom Thurmond won as a write-in candidate against the nominee chosen by Democratic party leaders to replace Maybank.

-Following Maybank's death, numerous places throughout the state were named in his honor including Maybank Highway, the Burnet Maybank Bridge, and the Maybank Hall at the College of Charleston.
+Following Maybank's death, numerous places throughout the state were named in his honor including South Carolina Highway 700 (Maybank Highway), the Burnet Maybank Bridge, and the Maybank Hall at the College of Charleston.